Find out about the types of QR payments and popular services that use them

-The charm of its novelty is coupled with the ease of use.
-What you need is a smartphone with a camera, and an app able to scan, store, and share QR-codes.
+The charm of its novelty is coupled with ease of use.
+What you need is a smartphone with a camera, and an app able to scan, store, and share QR codes.

 How it works

 - You scan the retailer’s code.
-The retailer offers its unique QR-code which you scan.
+The retailer offers its unique QR code which you scan.
 The app identifies the seller so that you see it’s a trusted party.
 Then you enter the required sum to pay.
 For some apps, additional confirmation may be required.
-Some store chains develop separate apps with QR-scanning function.
+Some store chains develop separate apps with QR scanning functions.

 Examples of usage

-Some businesses have already acknowledged the convenience of QR-codes.
+Some businesses have already acknowledged the convenience of QR codes.
 They have upgraded their interactions with customers to make them smooth and automated.
-Below are some examples of the services actively using QR-codes and not only for payments.
+There are some examples of the services actively using QR codes and not only for payments below.

-- EU-BIKE.
 This is a bike-sharing service founded in Sweden.
 A person who downloads the EUBIKE app needs to turn on Bluetooth on their phones.
 They can find a nearby bike available for rent with the help of the locking GPS device installed in the bike’s lock.
-Then they scan a QR-code on the back wheel lock and take the bike for a ride.
+Then they scan a QR code on the back wheel lock and take the bike for a ride.
 The app should be on while riding for real-life GPS tracking.
-When the trip is over, they simply push the lever of the lock in again.
+When the trip is over, they simply push the lever of the lock-in again.
 It is ready for the next client to use.
 There is also a chance to get the first ten rides free for those who share this service via social networks.

-- Zippin.
 A brand new concept convenience store in San Francisco offers fresh lunch items, snacks, and drinks.
 The store has no cashiers or checkouts at all.
 It works on an AI-driven software platform.
-Visitors scan the QR-codes at the entrance, then they do their shopping and simply leave.
+Visitors scan the QR codes at the entrance, then they do their shopping and simply leave.
 Motion cameras register all purchases, the virtual shopping cart calculates everything, and the receipt appears in the mobile Zippin app.

-- Garbage Disposal.
-In Hangzhou, China, residents take advantage of QR-codes to learn to segregate their trash properly.
-They have two sets of garbage bags, each with a unique QR-code.
+In Hangzhou, China, residents take advantage of QR codes to learn to segregate their trash properly.
+They have two sets of garbage bags, each with a unique QR code.
 Some of the bags are for food waste, while the others are for domestic waste.
-At the collection point, trash bins have the scanners installed.
+At the collection point, trash bins have scanners installed.
 People bring trash bags near the scanner and the right door opens for them to dispose of that waste.
 Later on, the bags are checked.
 Residents, who sort their waste correctly earn bonus points.
 They can use them to buy things at online supermarkets.
 Wrong items in a bag subtract some points from that resident’s personal account.

-- Keep Me Safe IDs.
-The initiative of ID bracelets where QR-codes encrypt the personal information was initially aimed to help children with autism who often wander off and lose their parents.
-Passers-by can scan the QR-codes with the relevant app and contact their parents.
+The initiative of ID bracelets where QR codes encrypt the personal information was initially aimed to help children with autism who often wander off and lose their parents.
+Passers-by can scan the QR codes with the relevant app and contact their parents.
 Today, the creators aim to expand the system’s use to old people with Alzheimer’s disease, people suffering from epilepsy, diabetes, or dementia.
-In perspective, more medical information can be encoded in such ID-bracelets.
+In perspective, more medical information can be encoded in such ID bracelets.
 It will help provide personalized care even for unconscious patients.
-It can also facilitate identification of accident victims etc.
+It can also facilitate the identification of accident victims etc.

-- Starbucks.
-The coffee chain has optimized QR-payments so that their customers pay with Starbucks cards loaded in advance.
+The coffee chain has optimized QR payments so that their customers pay with Starbucks cards loaded in advance.
 They also use them to earn Stars that give them free drinks.
-In 2017, Starbucks started using QR-codes for augmented reality experiences as well.
+In 2017, Starbucks started using QR codes for augmented reality experiences as well.
 The first Starbucks Reserve Roastery in Asia situated in Shanghai offered a close look inside the roasting cask.
-The visitors can see how it all works and earn virtual badges by scanning QR-codes all over the place.
+The visitors can see how it all works and earn virtual badges by scanning QR codes all over the place.
 Those help to receive a custom Roastery social media filter to share.
 Coffee-making has become a digital performance this way.
 The customers mesmerized by the coffee bean magic should not spoil the impression by standing in queues.
 The ordering and payment processes are automated and can be made at any corner of the Roastery.

-- Dunkin Donuts.
-Their app uses QR-codes to pay for the orders.
+Their app uses QR codes to pay for the orders.
 Customers can place mobile pre-orders and pick them up in-store.
 The ordering process is highly customized so the customer can choose the quantity of ice, sugar, or caffeine in their drinks.
 The app offers a loyalty program with earned points which can be redeemed or saved for free drinks.

-- Amazon Go and Whole Foods.
 Their automated stores use QR codes to log the customers going in and out.
 The in-store sensors track items in the cart at checkout.
 The customers walk out of stores without any lines.
 The amount is debited from their Amazon accounts.
-Moreover, Amazon Prime members scan their unique QR-codes at Whole Foods’ checkout to receive their 5% special discount.
+Moreover, Amazon Prime members scan their unique QR codes at Whole Foods’ checkout to receive their 5% special discount.